Stark Enterprises of Cleveland will hold its first portfolio-wide restaurant week throughout Northeast Ohio from Sept. 3 to Sept. 9.

 Erika Rudin-Luria, senior vice president and chief strategy officer at the Jewish Federation of Cleveland in Beachwood, will become the next president of the Federation, the organization announced to its board Aug.
 14.

 Either Mark Warn, 29, or Michael Warn, 31 – or both of them – are responsible for the Aug.
 9 murder of their father, Dr. Richard W. Warn, 59, Beachwood Police Chief Gary Haba said at an Aug.
 14 news conference at the Beachwood Police Department.

-Three men involved in a 2015 gun battle on a street in Washington, D.C., that resulted in the death of Lyndhurst resident Matthew Shlonsky, a Brush High School graduate, pleaded guilty June 8.
+Three men involved in a 2015 gun battle on a street in Washington, D.C., that killed Matthew Shlonsky, a former Lyndhurst resident and Brush High School graduate, were sentenced to prison Aug.
+13.

 The Cleveland Leadership Center has selected a new class of leaders from a variety of public companies, private business enterprises and nonprofit and public-sector institutions to participate in the Leadership Cleveland Class of 2019.

 Two persons of interest in the death of a Beachwood doctor who were at the center of a 12-hour weekend standoff with authorities have been identified as the physician’s two sons.

 Bucking industry trends which have seen the closure of local newspapers across the country, the Cleveland Jewish News has expanded into central Ohio with the establishment of the Columbus Jewish News.

 A group that proposed Kerem Lake mixed-use district ordinance filed a lawsuit Aug.
 9 with the Supreme Court of Ohio against the city of Solon and its officials for failing to act in time to approve an initiative petition.